 - Identifying appropriate new review platforms

 For enterprise businesses with hundreds of locations, online reputation is so crucial they often have a staff member or team entirely dedicated to monitoring, managing, and prioritizing the hundreds of thousands of reviews they receive every day.
+The online review statistics speak for themselves and further highlight their importance.
 This is where a reputation management tool can really help.

 10. Monitoring Local Search Rankings